typelevel/cats-effect/site/src/main/mdoc/guides/tracing.md

 enabled by default.

 #### FULL
-When full stack tracing is enabled, a stack trace is captured for every combinator traced in cached mode, but also `pure`, `delay`, `suspend` and other derived combinators.
+When full stack tracing is enabled, a stack trace is captured for most `IO` combinators including `pure`, `delay`, `suspend`, `raiseError` as well as those traced in cached mode.

-This mode will incur a heavy performance hit for most programs, and is recommended for use in development environments.
+Stack traces are collected *on every invocation*, so naturally most programs will experience a significant performance hit.
+This mode is mainly useful for debugging in development environments.

 ### Requesting and rendering traces
 Once the global tracing flag is configured, `IO` programs will automatically